JohnErbaugh/editing-github_demo/0304-in_class_exercise.md

 3. Deciding to join the navy, the recruiter enthusiastically shook Joe's hand.
 4. Upon entering the doctor's office, a skeleton caught my attention.
 5. To please the children, some fireworks were set off a day early.
-6. Though only sixteen, UCLA accepted Martha's application.
+6. Even though Martha was only sixteen, UCLA accepted her application.